Raytown Quality Schools

 While the focus is on K-12 education, the Raytown C-2 School District has programs that reflect the community’s commitment to education at any age.
 From early childhood education to adult education, nearly everyone can find a quality program of interest and value.

 The District is fully accredited under the Missouri School Improvement Plan evaluation.
-In 2013, seventy four percent of graduates indicated they were going to college or a business or technical school.
-The A+ Program in each high school is assisting students in obtaining post high school education at a reduced rated at state universities and junior colleges.
+In 2014, seventy three percent of graduates indicated they were going to college or a business or technical school.
+The A+ Program in the district is assisting students in obtaining post high school education at a reduced rated at state universities and junior colleges.

 One of the hallmarks of the District’s quality is the ability to offer specialized programs designed to meet a variety of student needs.
 The Herndon Career Center prepares students for immediate employment after graduation or a head start on college hours and has recently obtained its North Central Accreditation.
 The Raytown Success Academy ensures that students struggling in conventional classroom situations will be provided other opportunities for success.
 Complete special education services are available to students requiring these programs, with many mainstreamed into the regular classes.
 Additionally, Northwood School serves students with multiple handicaps from the Raytown district.